 (1) The Contractor will submit a termination claim specifying the amounts due because of the termination for convenience together with cost or pricing data required by Section 11-35-1830 bearing on such claim.
-If the Contractor fails to file a termination claim within one year from the effective date of termination, the Procurement Officer may pay the Contractor, if at all, an amount set in accordance with Subparagraph (2) of this Paragraph.
+If the Contractor fails to file a termination claim within one year from the effective date of termination, the Procurement Officer may pay the Contractor, if at all, an amount set in accordance with Subparagraph (3) of this Paragraph.

-(2) The Procurement Officer and the Contractor may agree to a settlement and that the settlement does not exceed the total Contract price plus settlement costs reduced by payments previously made by the State, the proceeds of any sales of supplies and manufacturing materials under Paragraph (3) of this clause, and the Contract price of the work not terminated;
+(2) The Procurement Officer and the Contractor may agree to a settlement and that the settlement does not exceed the total Contract price plus settlement costs reduced by payments previously made by the State and the Contract price of the work not terminated;

 (3) Absent complete agreement under Subparagraph (2) of this Paragraph, the Procurement Officer will pay the Contractor the following amounts, provided payments agreed to under Subparagraph (2) will not duplicate payments under this Subparagraph: